msierracrypto/fintech-assignment01/README.md

 ------ | -------------------------------------------
 Lightning Network Nodes   | 20,896 (5.88% increase in the last 30 days)
-Lightning Network Capacity| 1,397.77 BTC (13.81% increase in the last 30 days) Nodes with Active Channels| 11,583
+Lightning Network Capacity| 1,397.77 BTC (13.81% increase in the last 30 days) Nodes with Active Channels| 11,583 (7.15% increase in the last 30 days)

+The % increases from month to month are increasing

 * How is your company performing relative to competitors in the same domain?
+Lightning Labs products are gaining a lot of momentum in the Layer 2, or sidechain.

 ## Recommendations
 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)
 * Why do you think that offering this product or service would benefit the company?